Are you being harassed? Do you need it to stop?

 - Advise on the scope for bringing representative proceedings to protect a group (e.g. a company’s workforce) which is being harassed.

-Please note that we do not undertake civil litigation on a legal aid basis.
+Please note that we do not undertake civil litigation on a legal aid basis or undertake harassment claims on a conditional fee agreement (CFA/’no win no fee’) basis.
 Information on legal aid can be found at the Government’s benefits and credits website by clicking here.